 The Organization maintains a tax-deferred retirement plan qualified under Section 401(k) of the Internal Revenue Code and covers substantially all employees.
 Employees are eligible after they have completed one year of service and have attained the age of 21.
 Employees may elect to defer up to 100% of their salaries.
 The Organization matching contribution for each payroll period is 100% of the participant's eligible elective deferrals that do not exceed 4% of the participant's eligible compensation.
-The Organization had no matching contributions for the years ended December 31, 2020 and 2019, respectively.
+The Organization had matching contributions of \$10,930 and \$7,425 for the years ended December 31, 2021 and 2020, respectively.